CodePlatoon/curriculum_old/week-03/README.md

-# Weekly Topic
+# Weekly Topics:
-- ### OOP Continued
+- Recursion
-- ### Persistant Data
+- Regex
-- ### Interacting with a CSV file
+- Python packages & Javascript libraries
+- Assessment #2 at end of the week!

 # Why is it important?
-- ### Every application relys on persistant data.
-- ### Data is everywhere and you'll need to know how to create, read, update, and delete data from a persistant data source.
-- ### CSV files are the most commonly used type of data persistant source for business poeple (think excel)
+- Modules/Packages are essential to software development since it allows you to perform specific tasks without having to reinvent the wheel or solve a problem from scratch
+- Recursion is important because it often allows a breathtakingly simple algorithmic solution to certain problems that would otherwise be practically unobtainable with an iterative algorithm.
+- Understanding the basics of regex to help solve technical problems when other approaches are more cumbersome

 # What you'll be able to accomplish after this topic?
-1. ### Utilize OOP Inheritance to extend the usage of your Objects
-2. ### Create, Read, Write, and Delete from a CSV file
-3. ### Create associations between different tables using the SQL
+1. Use modules/packages to help you execute your program more effectively
+2. Ability to use Recursions to solve challenges
+3. Use regex to solve challenges
-4. ### Understand basic data structures
+4. Understand basic data structures
-5. ### Know how to calculate Big O
+5. Know how to calculate Big O